microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 ![ServiceNow connection](images/servicenow_connection.png)

+You must have a `compatible Azure Pipelines application` installed on the ServiceNow instance.
+It is recommended to use the latest version application and gate/task.
+Use **Verify connection** before using it in the gate or task.

 #### Configure a release gate for ServiceNow Change Management.

 ![Release definition](images/release_definition.png)
 ![Release gate](images/release_gate.png)

-A new change request would be created for each run of the pipeline.
+**Gate** can be configured to **create a new change request** for every run of the pipeline or **use an existing request**.
-Inputs provided in the gate would be set as properties of the change request in ServiceNow.
+Inputs provided in the gate are used as properties for the new change request in ServiceNow, if applicable.

  **Inputs for Gate**:
+- **ServiceNow connection**: Connection to the ServiceNow instance used for change management.
+- **Action**: Gate on status of new change request or an existing change request.
+- **Change type**: Type of the change request.
+- **Standard change template**: Change template name for the change request.
 - **Short description**: A summary of the change.
+- **Change query criteria**: Criteria for querying change request.
+If Multiple records are returned, gate will be failed.
+- **query string/ change request number/ correlationid**: Change request to use.

+Additional properties can be set in the created change request using the following inputs.
+Note: Available inputs change based on the selected change type.

 - **Description**: A detailed description of the change.
 - **Category**:  The category of the change `eg. Hardware, Network, Software`.
 - **Priority**: Priority of the change.